Fihdi/Eurorack/DualOsc/Readme.md

 ![](https://raw.githubusercontent.com/Fihdi/Eurorack/refs/heads/main/DualOsc/DualOsc-Front.png)

 Two triangle core VCOs with volt per octave tracking, FM, Synchronization and PWM.
 Both VCOs are identical and can be used independantely.
-The middle section allows for modulation from the left VCO to the right VCO and can switched on or off via switches.
-The strength of this modulation is controlable via the AMT knob and a control voltage and is indicated by the arrow LED.
-Four trimmers at the back of the mainboard are used to tune the volt per octave response and the sine shaper.
+The middle section allows for modulation (AM, FM and synchronization) from the left VCO to the right VCO and can be switched on or off via switches.
+The strength of this modulation is controllable via the AMT knob and a control voltage and is indicated by the arrow LED.
+Four trimmers at the back of the mainboard are used to tune the volt per octave responses and the sine shapers.

 ![](https://raw.githubusercontent.com/Fihdi/Eurorack/refs/heads/main/DualOsc/DualOsc-IRL.jpeg)